wchrapcynski/Portfolio-Blog/readme.md

 ### Description

 This is a small blog API application that I created using Python, Django, and MySql.
 I created this for my portfolio website so that I could have a place to post developer updates.
+A live version of this API can be accessed via this link <http://www.wchrapcynski.net:8000>.

 ### Requirements